quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 {::boilerplate bcp14-tagged}

-The event and data structure definitions in ths document are expressed in the Concise Data Definition Language {{!CDDL=RFC8610}} and its extensions described in {{QLOG-MAIN}}.
+The event and data structure definitions in this document are expressed in the Concise Data Definition Language {{!CDDL=RFC8610}} and its extensions described in {{QLOG-MAIN}}.